5 Questions to Ask the Franchisor before buying

 O.K., so there are lots of good reasons that growth is important as opposed to shrinkage or stagnation.
 However, you must also feel comfortable that the strategy is sensible.
 Thatís why you need to ask the questions, and you should expect well thought out answers that makes sense to you.

 There are many factors that should come into your analysis before becoming a Franchisee.
 The folly often lies in not considering this part of the equation at the very time that you are considering entry into the Franchise in the first place.
 Thatís exactly the time when you need to give significant consideration to the value of the asset that can be created.
 Ongoing profitability, cashflow, and emotional fulfillment, are all important criteria in the process of making an informed business decision about becoming a Franchisee.
 But then so is the growth of the asset value you create, along with the ease of realizing that value at the time you intend to exit.

 You need to discuss these issues with the Franchisor as you consider the Franchise opportunity.
 If the Franchisor isnít willing to discuss these issues, then it may mean that there isnít a solid basis for asset growth, and current profitability is the only consideration.
 You have to determine how important this particular part of the equation is for you.
 The important part is to ask the question so you can assess the response in terms of your own goals and dreams.

 There are many more questions that must be asked of the Franchisor.
 These five questions will give you a good basis to understand the general strategies and thoughts of the Franchisor.
 That way you can determine if you have unified thinking, and if that answer is affirmative, then you can craft more specific questions about the system.

-Have a question for Timur?
-Ask or leave a comment below!
+Have a question for Timur or want to leave a comment?